marrshmallow/GetCspLoginBonus/Readme.md

 ---

 # GetCspLoginBonus
-Launches Clip Studio Paint and jumps to the Login Bonus page. ~~CELSYS Y U DELETE LOGIN BONUS PAGE FROM MENU~~
+Launches Clip Studio Paint and jumps to the Login Bonus page.
 This creates a shortcut of `cmd.exe` that launches CSP installed in your computer and make it directly jump to the event page.
 This does not include, alter, nor backward-engineer said software.

 ## Security Disclaimer
 - Only download this program **directly from the official GitHub repository**: [GitHub Link](https://github.com/marrshmallow/PowerShellApps/)